-Although benefits, administrative and peer support, community amenities, and other factors play roles in retention, salary remains a paramount consideration for job seekers.
-Those schools with sufficient resources to pay teachers competitively (whom, in turn, invest in their schools) may see students achieve at greater rates.
+Although benefits, administrative and peer support, community amenities and support, and other factors influence retention rates, salary is arguably a paramount consideration.
+Those schools with sufficient resources to pay teachers competitively (teachers that, in turn, would be more inclined to invest in schools and communities) may see students achieve at greater rates.